kexiZeroing/kexiZeroing.github.io/src/blog/http-cookies-explained-and-security.md

 ```

 The lifetime of a cookie can be defined in two ways:
 - **Session cookies** are deleted when the current session ends.
-(Some browsers have a session restore feature that will save all tabs and restore them next time the browser is used.
-Session cookies will also be restored, as if the browser was never closed, which can cause session cookies to last indefinitely long).
+To set session cookies, simply create a cookie without the `Expires` or `Max-Age` attributes.
+This tells the browser to treat it as a session cookie, which will be removed when the browser is closed.
-- **Permanent cookies** are deleted at a date specified by the `Expires` attribute, or after a period of time in seconds specified by the `Max-Age` attribute.
-If both `Expires` and `Max-Age` are set, `Max-Age` has precedence.
+- **Persistent cookies** remain on the user's device until a specified expiration date.
+This can be set using the `Expires` attribute (a specific date) or the `Max-Age` attribute (a duration in seconds).
+If both `Expires` and `Max-Age` are set, the browser will honor `Max-Age` and ignore `Expires`.

 A cookie with the `Secure` attribute is sent to the server only over the HTTPS protocol, never with unsecured HTTP (except on localhost).
 Insecure sites `http:` cannot set cookies with the `Secure` attribute.
 A cookie with the `HttpOnly` attribute is inaccessible to the JavaScript `document.cookie` API; it is sent only to the server.